mongodb/docs/mongodb/source/reference/glossary.rst

       many features, provides a significantly larger address space to more effectively support the number of hosts on the contemporary internet.

+   draining
+      The process of removing, or "shedding" :term:`chunks <chunk>` from one :term:`shard` to another.
+Shards must be drained before they can be removed from the cluster.

+      .. seealso:: :mongodb:command:`removeshard``